xtao-org/fitzjson/README.md

  <!-- and so will be semi-compatible with JSON5 et al. Also with edn  -->

+## Drop-in replacement for JSON.stringify and JSON.parse

+You can easily play with the format today in JavaScript using the [reference implementation](https://github.com/xtao-org/fitzjson.js) of `fitzJSON.parse` and `fitzJSON.stringify` which are meant to be drop-in replacements for `JSON.parse` and `JSON.stringify`.

+WARNING: these are still largely experimental and untested.
+Feedback welcome!

 ## Features on top of JSON

 ### Comments